Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-**keep in mind, the broadcasting of vector w is only conceptual, the actual way is using looping in C**
+**keep in mind, the broadcasting of vector w is only conceptual, the actual way is using looping in C.**

-Let's see the final example of broadcasting
+Let's see the final example of broadcasting.

 > multiplication between a matrix and a constant